St Helen's Rugby and Cricket Ground: History

 Since the ground opened in 1873 it has been the home of the Swansea Rugby Football Club, and the Swansea Cricket Club.

 On 19 June 1928 the ground was the venue of a mile race, for Swansea Grammar School's Sports Day, won by a teenage Dylan Thomas; he carried a newspaper photograph of his victory with him until his death.

 In 2005, the venue could hold an audience of 10,500 seated before it was re-developed.
 The famous east stand, which had provided cloisters over part of Oystermouth Road, has since been demolished and replaced with a metallic stand unloved by locals.
-The tallest flood light stand in Europe is in St. Helen's Ground.
 In late November 2007, the ground's perimeter wall in the South East corner, next to Mumbles Road and Gorse Lane, was knocked down and a new wall built further inside the ground, in similar style to the old wall.
 This was to accommodate a new car park with 39 spaces for the Patti Pavilion.

+St. Helen's Ground is claimed to be home to the tallest freestanding flood light in Europe, with the light in the north-eastern corner of the ground standing at 150ft (45m).

+After ongoing discussions between the Swansea Ospreys rugby union club and the city council of Swansea, in 2024 it was decided the Welsh rugby franchise, the Ospreys would replace Swansea Cricket Club as tenants of the St. Helen's ground from the 2025/26 rugby season.
+Swansea CC had occupied the stadium since 1875, and will be looking for a replacement.
+The stadium will be renovated in the year of 2024/25 with new stands and it will become an all purpose rugby field, with a specially designed 4G pitch.
+Swansea RFC and Swansea University RFC will continue to play rugby in the stadium.